 Be mindful

-If you hope to use cannabis for libido enhancement, start with a low dose and gradually increase it while monitoring your body’s response.
+If you hope to use cannabis, start with a low dose and gradually increase it while monitoring your body’s response.
 It’s also important to consider potential side effects like mood, cognition, or motor coordination changes.
 Additionally, avoid driving or operating heavy machinery while taking anything that can alter your perception.
 Remember that if your cannabis product contains THC, it has psychoactive potential.

 The bottom line on cannabis, libido, and dosage

-According to a wealth of anecdotal evidence, cannabis may potentially impact sexual function, desire, and satisfaction, but the relationship is complex.
-As previously established, the effects of cannabis on libido vary depending on factors such as strain, dosage, frequency of use, and individual physiology.
+According to a wealth of anecdotal evidence, cannabis may potentially be great in bed, but the relationship is complex.
+As previously established, the effects of cannabis vary depending on factors such as strain, dosage, frequency of use, and individual physiology.

 Final word on how much cannabis will increase libido

-Consider trying cannabis products to enhance your libido and sexual health.
-But remember, approach your dosage with vigilance.
+Consider trying cannabis products in the bedroom, but remember, approach your dosage with care.
 Inform yourself about potential risks and make smart decisions based on your individual needs and circumstances.
 Then, take a puff (or nibble), kick back, and enjoy the ride.

 Read next: Best Cannabis Edibles for Sex: Find Your Favorite